 An earlier study involved 26 residents (in the US), of whom half received “intensive training in psychosocial medicine”.
 Patients treated by the trained residents expressed greater satisfaction with and confidence in the trained residents.

-Learning is most effective if it occurs as part of the activity in the appropriate context.
-For communication and assessment, this often means when seeing a patient in a clinic.
+Learning is most effective if it occurs as part of the activity in the appropriate context, which, for communication and assessment, often means when seeing a patient in a clinic.
 Based on the model discussed, Grayson-Sneed et al. developed a 12-question questionnaire to assess a clinician’s communication and assessment skills (here).
 One could use this questionnaire to give feedback to all clinicians, not only trainees.

 There is also an observer rating system, which c a person sitting in on a consultation could use, and this person could then give feedback (here).

 These and other studies suggest (a) communication can be improved through training in a method that also increases the acquisition of information not directly relating to disease, and (b) valid measures are available to help doctors (and others) to learn through feedback on performance.

 Recording and using the information

 At the end of the assessment, it is my practice to start by asking the patient what they think.
 I say, “If you were in my seat, and you had heard what you told me, what would you be thinking about your problem?” or “Before I say what I think is going on, why don’t you tell me what you think.”

 However you do it, you need to provide an immediate formulation before you and the patient part company.
 The most important reason is that talking the patient through your formulation will reveal what you had not thought of and what the patient has not told you.
 By stating your presumed facts, you allow the patient to correct any misunderstanding or add further, often vital, information previously missing.